Updated April 29| What’s new this week:

 Most cases of COVID-19 in the Raleigh area by ZIP code:

 See the 33 ZIP codes in Wake County, organized from most confirmed case counts to fewest.
-The total lab-confirmed case counts are in green, deaths are in orange: (also listed below)
+The total lab-confirmed case counts are in light green, deaths are in dark green: (also listed below)

 Congregate living outbreaks, childcare and K-12 cluster updates:

 Six weeks ago, Wake County had 33 active congregate living setting outbreaks, and that number gradually dropped.